-- value of the asset.
+- (1) Income Characterization By Payer.
+To the extent that the payer characterizes a payment as interest or a dividend, the trustee must allocate the receipt to income.
+TTC § 116.172(b). - (2) The 4% Rule.
+If no part of a payment "required to be made" is characterized as interest or a dividend, then the trustee must allocate to income "the part of the payment that does not exceed an amount equal to: (1) four percent of the fair market value of the future payment asset as determined under Subsection (d); less (2) the total amount that the trustee has allocated to income for a previous payment received... during the accounting period."
+TTC § 116.172(c).
+Amounts received are allocated to income until they aggregate during the accounting period 4% of the value of the asset.
 The remaining amounts received are allocated to principal. - (3) Determination Date.
-The determination of the 4% valuation is made on the later of "(1)the date on which the future payment right first becomes subject to the trust; or (2) the first day of the trust's accounting period during which the future payment asset is received."
+The determination of the 4% valuation is made on the later of "(1) the date on which the future payment right first becomes subject to the trust; or (2) the first day of the trust's accounting period during which the future payment asset is received."
 TTC § 116.172(d). - (4) Receipt of Entire Amount = Principal.
 If no part of a payment is required to be made, or the payment received is the entire amount to which the trustee is entitled, the trustee must allocate the entire payment to principal.
 TTC § 116.172(e). - (5) Discretionary Withdrawal Rule.
 A payment is not "required to be made" to the extent that it is made only because the trustee exercises a right of withdrawal.
 TTC § 116.172(g). - (6) No Real Allocation Rule For Marital Trusts.
 If the marital deduction is at stake with respect to a trust to which payments are made, the trustee must allocate sufficient amounts to income to protect the marital deduction.
-TTC § 116.172(h). - b.
+TTC § 116.172(h).

+b.
 Comparison to "National" UPIA.

 The new UPIA retirement plan distribution allocation rule is not based on the "national" version of UPIA, but is unique to Texas.
 It follows a "unitrust" approach, which is fairer than the "national" UPIA approach (wherein 90% of each distribution is principal and 10% is income).
 The new Texas UPIA allocation rule is also an improvement over prior Texas law.
-See Gerstner, You Have Named a Trust Now What?, cited at V.A.4.
-Some of the wording in the Texas statute needs to be clarified, however. - 5.
-Observation Regarding Reduction In Value Of Retirement Plan Due To IRD.
+See Gerstner, You Have Named a Trust - Now What?, cited at V.A.4.

+5. Observation Regarding Reduction In Value Of Retirement Plan Due To IRD.

 It is interesting to note that the gross value of the full distribution to the QTIP Trust qualifies for the federal estate tax marital deduction; yet, because it is IRD, the net amount remaining in the QTIP Trust after payment of income taxes is substantially lower.
 While no one has put forth an argument (to this author's knowledge) that the marital deduction ought to be reduced to the net after tax amount of the distribution from a retirement plan, in some respects the issue is analogous to the concerns raised by the Hubert case (and now addressed in the regulations to Section 2056).
 NOTE: An argument to this effect (that the estate tax value of the retirement plan should be reduced due to the income tax liability) involving valuation of retirement plan benefits passing to beneficiaries in a taxable estate situation failed.
 See Estate of Smith v.
 U.S., 93 AFTR 2d 2004-556 (300 F. Supp.2d 474, D.C.
 Tex.
 2004) and TAM 200247001 (November 22, 2002).